A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Related Work

-\subsection{Hybrid Approaches}
+\subsubsection{Hybrid Approaches}

 Hybrid approaches combine hierarchical elements with the peer-to-peer character.
 For this, a hierarchy of layers is implemented and the concepts of equality between as well as autonomy of all nodes within a layer are introduced~\cite{communicationInTheFog}.
 Lee et al.~\cite{lee2017} provide a framework for the optimization of the formation of networks in the context of fog environments with the objective to minimize computational latency when outsourcing jobs or workloads to neighbor nodes through a dynamic selection of neighbors.
 For this purpose, they solve an online secretary problem resulting in the mentioned hybrid communication architecture~\cite{communicationInTheFog,lee2017}.
 Chen et al.~\cite{chen2017} suggest \emph{HyFog}, a framework which enables clients to decide where jobs should be executed.
 They differentiate between the local execution, the outsourcing to physically close computing nodes (or other clients), and the offloading to the cloud.
 Consequently, they assume an architecture consisting of a local layer, which equals a combination of device and edge layer, a device-to-device layer, i.e., core network layer, and a cloud layer.
-Chen et al.~\cite{chen2017} aim to minimize the execution costs of tasks.
-In favor, they formulate the offloading of jobs as minimum weight matching problem and provide two heuristics.
+Chen et al.~\cite{chen2017} aim to minimize the execution costs of tasks solving the offloading of jobs as a minimum weight matching problem.